-- The Program will allocate project assignments to Level 1 Construction Managers and Level 2 Construction Managers based on rank, location, and capacity of the Construction Managers. - Program Construction Managers are selected based on the following: - Their responses to the Program's request for proposals; - Willingness to perform reconstruction and repair activities; - Location where work is to be performed; - Previous housing repairs and construction experience; and - Previous experience with local construction standards and standards of design. - The Program will actively manage the activities of the Construction Managers and will regularly review their responsiveness and performance.
-Repeated failures from the Construction Managers will result in limited future assignments or a probation period without receiving additional assignments.
-Breach of contract clause, which will include penalties, will be included in each Construction Manager contract signed with PRDOH. - The Program will also monitor Construction Managers for: - Workmanship: To be quantified by examining the ratio of total failed milestone inspections.
+- The Program will also monitor Construction Managers for: - Workmanship: To be quantified by examining the ratio of total failed milestone inspections.
 The Contractor with the lowest ratio will be assigned a higher weighted factor.
 The Program will monitor all "rolling" failed inspections within last thirty (30) days.
-Performance may trend upward or downward over a given period of time. - Average Build Time: Calculated as a measure of the total number of days from a notice to proceed to passing a final inspection.
-The Construction Manager with the lowest average build time is assigned a higher weighted factor. - Work in Progress: A measure of the amount of work the Construction Manager currently has under contract for which a notice to proceed has been issued, but a final inspection has not been completed.
+Performance may trend upward or downward over a given period of time. - Average Build Time: Calculated as a measure of the total number of days from the work order assignment to passing a final inspection.
+The Construction Manager with the lowest average of design and build time is assigned a higher weighted factor. - Work in Progress: A measure of the amount of work the Construction Manager currently has under contract for which a notice to proceed has been issued, but a final inspection has not been completed.
 This value will be compared against initial baseline capacity that is established for the Construction Manager.
 Less work in progress means a higher capacity to be assigned more projects.
 The baseline may be adjusted over the life of the project based on actual performance of each Construction Manager. - Customer Service: This evaluation will be performed using customer surveys to the homeowner, owners, and their representatives.
 The surveys may be used by Construction Managers as an improvement tool for their performance.
 The survey results will be tabulated and valued to establish a composite score of the customers' satisfaction.
 These results will be shared and discussed with the corresponding Construction Managers.

-The PRDOH, at its sole discretion, may determine, implement, and monitor additional performance indicators for Construction Managers through the life of the Program.
+The PRDOH, at its sole discretion, may determine, remove, implement, and monitor additional performance indicators for Construction Managers through the life of the Program.